Requirements for Fire Detection Systems in HMOs

 Islington Fire Station, London.
 The station is part of the London Fire Brigade network of emergency responders.

 Further to wasting public resources, management and mitigation of false alarms ensures that time is not wasted by needless evacuations.
 Unnecessary evacuations may cause downtime of machinery, and potentially a loss of earnings.
-If false alarms are allowed to persist, there occupants may become desensitized to the sound.
-This puts lives at risk, as in a real emergency, occupants may fail to react properly.
+If false alarms are allowed to persist, occupants may become desensitized to the sound.
+This puts lives at risk, as in a real emergency occupants may fail to react properly.

 The importance of managing false alarms